MUHammadUmerHayat/Reactjs-Interview-Questions-/README.md

 ---

-## Downloading PDF/Epub formats
+## Downloading PDF formats

-You can download the PDF and Epub version of this repository from the latest run on the [actions tab](https://github.com/sudheerj/reactjs-interview-questions/actions).
+You can download the PDF and Epub version of this repository from the latest run on the [actions tab](https://github.com/MUHammadUmerHayat/Reactjs-Interview-Questions-Part-1/actions).

 ### Table of Contents